Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 Image11

-The viewpoint seen in Game View is the one captured by the Main Camera placed in the scene.
+The perspective shown in the Game View is what is visible through the Main Camera placed in the scene.

 Image18